 Names have meanings in many cultures.
 Thomas is a name for “twin” in the Hebrew culture.
 Names equally have meanings in the South Sudanese Culture.

 Meet Thomas Bichiok Wany.
 Thomas Bichiok is a twin.
-“Chiok” means “leg” in the Nuer language and Bichiok is the second pair of the twin following the feet (Chiok) of the first born.
+“Chiok” means “leg” in the Nuer language and Bichiok is the second of the twins following the feet (Chiok) of the first born.

 Thomas and his family fled South Sudan in December 2014 and left his twin brother behind.
-A few months later, Thomas learned that his twin brother, “Both” was killed in fierce fighting in his home country.
+A few months later, Thomas learned that his twin brother, “Both,” was killed in fierce fighting in his home country.
 “Both” means “leading.”
-The first pair of the twin is always call “Both” in the Nuer language.
+The first of the twins is always called “Both” in the Nuer language.
 Thomas now lives as a refugee in Gambella, Ethiopia.
 Filled with pain, Thomas was consumed by the thoughts of avenging his brother’s death.

 Today Thomas is a worship leader at Trinity and he loves leading worship every day at church.
 Trinity Lutheran College has also hired him as a coordinator for the college's Nyinenyang/Makuey extension campus site.
 He is a great leader.